kny4/cs262/lab02/README.md

 * Answers to Exercise 2.4
    * What is the name of the component in this application?
-      * The name of te component is "App" in this application.
+      * The name of the component is "App" in this application.

    * Name one prop and one state element in the code.
       * Prop element: style,